maormoshe1/Android_WhatsApp/README.md

 # Android_WhatsApp
+1. open cmd and execute: git clone https://github.com/maormoshe1/Android_WhatsApp.git
+2. open android.studio
+3. file->open-> .../Android_WhatsApp (the path of the program)
+4. install an emulator (select the default option)
+5. run the program
+Before using the program, run the server...

-open cmd and execute: git clone https://github.com/maormoshe1/Android_WhatsApp.git The page where the app opens is the login page
+The page where the app opens is the login page
 You can switch between the registration page